konnectors/libs/packages/cozy-konnector-libs/docs/api.md

   + `validateFile` (function) default: do not validate if file is empty or has bad mime type
   + `validateFileContent` (boolean or function) default false.
 Also check the content of the file to recognize the mime type
-  + `filePrimaryKeys` (array).
+  + `filePrimaryKeys` (array of strings).
 Describe which attributes of files will be taken as primary key for files to check if they already exist, even if they are moved.
 If not given, the file path will used for deduplication as before.